Anopheles gambiae Assembly and Gene Annotation

 Picture credit (public domain): James Gathany (CDC) 1994

-Annotation of the AgamP3 assembly was carried out by VectorBase.
-The set of gene models presented (genebuild AgamP3.7, released October 2012) combines manual annotation, data provided by the research community, and gene prediction using the Ensembl system.
+Annotation of the AgamP4 assembly was carried out by VectorBase.
+The set of gene models presented (genebuild AgamP4.1, released April 2014) combines manual annotation, data provided by the research community, and gene prediction using the Ensembl system.
 Prediction utilised alignments of dipteran and other protein sets to the genome and generation of GeneWise models, alignment and gene prediction based on Anopheles ESTs, and selected ab initio predictions.
-More details can be found at VectorBase.
+More details can be found in VectorBase.

 The functional genomics database for An. gambiae contains mappings to probes from the many microarray designs, more details can be found at the VectorBase microarray page.